montefiore-institute/alan-cluster/README.md

 -rw-r--r-- 1 you you  393 Apr 29  2018 id_rsa.pub
 ```

-Finally, copy the identify file to Alan.
+Finally, copy the identity file to Alan.

 ```console
 you@local:~ $ ssh-copy-id -i .ssh/id_rsa.alan you@alan.calc.priv